nilsvu/Evergreen/README.md

 logger.toc(andLog: "Completed expensive operation!", forLevel: .Info, timerKey: "expensiveOperation")
 ```

 ## Advanced Usage

 ### Using Handlers

 When a logger determines that an event should be handled, it will pass it to its *handlers*.
 A handler uses its *formatter* to retrieve a human-readable *record* from the event and then *emits* the record.
 Subclasses of `Handler` emit records in different ways:

-- A `ConsoleHandler: Handler` prints the record to the console.
+- A `ConsoleHandler` prints the record to the console.
-- A `FileHandler: Handler` writes the records to a file.
+- A `FileHandler` writes the records to a file.
-- A `StenographyHandler: Handler` appends the record to an array in memory.
+- A `StenographyHandler` appends the record to an array in memory.

 > You can override `emitRecord:` in you own subclass to implement any custom behaviour you like, e.g. send it to a server.

 Evergreen's `defaultLogger` has a `ConsoleHandler` attached by default, so every event in its hierarchy will be logged to the console.
-You can easily add additional handlers, by appending them to an appropriate logger's `handlers: [Handler]` array:
+You can easily add additional handlers, by appending them to an appropriate logger's `handlers` array:

 ```swift
 let logger = Evergreen.defaultLogger